 Looking for the best UK options?

-Check out my recent post about the 5 cheapest ways to buy bitcoin (BTC) in the UK.
+Check out my post about the 5 best ways to buy bitcoin (BTC) in the UK.

 But in its current state?
 I won’t be using it and wouldn’t recommend it.

-When I can buy bitcoin from verified brokers on Bittylicious and Solidi (who both have great reputations), what’s the advantage of using XCH4NGE?
-It seems like LocalBitcoins, but with all the best things about it removed (e.g., privacy, choice of payment method, etc.).
+When I can buy Bitcoin (BTC) from verified brokers on Bittylicious and Solidi (who both have great reputations), what’s the advantage of using XCH4NGE?
+It seems like LocalBitcoins, but with all the best things about it removed (e.g. privacy, choice of payment method, etc.).

-Despite charging lower fees to sellers (0.75%), the rates offered to buyers (when I checked) weren’t as competitive as alternatives (at least 2.5% to buy more than £18).
-I couldn’t find a seller who was online to take my buy order either.
+The rates offered to buyers (when I checked) weren’t as competitive as alternatives either (at least 2%).
+I couldn’t find a seller who was online to take my buy order too.
 Double whammy.

-Looking to buy bitcoin (BTC)?
-Check out some of my other reviews:
+Looking to buy Bitcoin (BTC)?
+Check out these alternatives instead: